draddo11/100-days-of-code/r2-log.md

 ## R2D53
 wordpress day did a part of the wordpress site
 ## R2D54
-Finally figured out hoe to update and save templetes ..exciting dtuff .. also downloaded avideo on typscript
+Finally figured out hoe to update and save templetes ..exciting dtuff .. also downloaded avideo on typescript
 ## R2D55
 Had a great time with brad's video on typscript
 ## R2D56